athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 ```

 Next, we need a way to retrieve all of the rows for a single subject, e.g. subject number 1.

-We can do this by finding all of the row numbers that belong to a given
-subject and use those
+We can do this by finding all of the row numbers that belong to a given subject and use those
-row numbers to select the samples from the loaded `X` and `y` data from the training dataset.
+row numbers to select the samples from the loaded X and y data from the training dataset.
 The
-dataforsubject() function below implements this behavior.
+data for subject() function below implements this behavior.
 It will take the loaded training
 data, the loaded mapping of row number to subjects, and the subject identification number for
-the subject that we are interested in, and will return the `X` and `y` data for only that subject.
+the subject that we are interested in, and will return the X and y data for only that subject.

 ```
 # get all data for one subject